nanosoftonline/clean-flutter/README.md

  ```

 ### Error and Exception Handling
-Exception handling differs from error handling in that the former involves conditions an application might catch versus serious problems an application might want to avoid.
-In contrast, error handling helps maintain the normal flow of software program execution.

 Typically exceptions and errors are caught and handled by using "try-catch" blocks wrapping a piece of code that might throw.
 Functions like these are said to have side effects.

 <div style="text-align:center">
   <img src="docs/side_effects.png"  width="600px"/>
 </div>

 Languages like Java, allow you used to use the keyword "throws" to mark a function that might have exception side effects.
 The Dart language does not allow you to mark functions as potentially throwing, we typically allow the error to bubble up to a point where it can be centrally handled (typically near the UI).
 There is nothing wrong with this.
 We would like to however take a different approach.
-Instead of the exception bubbling up, we'd like to catch side-effect exceptions as soon as possible allowing the function to return something through its return value.
+Instead of throwing exceptions, we'd like to catch side-effect exceptions and channel the failure to the function's return value.

-#### Functional Programming help us
-We'll use Functional Programming (FP) to minimize or eliminate the side effects of these exceptions.
-Instead of throwing an exception we now have a way of defining the return type of the function as either returning an application type or Failure type.

 <div style="text-align:center">
   <img src="docs/side_effects_no_side_effects.png"  width="600px"/>
 </div>

-The [**dartz**](https://pub.dev/packages/dartz) package has an *Either* type which holds 2 value types (Left and Right).
-We'll use this type as our deterministic return type of the function.
+This is a Functional Programming (FP) approach or creating pure functions (functions without side effects).
+The [**dartz**](https://pub.dev/packages/dartz) package gives us the ability to write Dart in a more FP way.
+It has a type called **Either**  which is used to represent a value that can have two possible types, (Left and Right).
+We'll use this type as our deterministic return type of the function

 Let's define the Failure type
 ```dart
 //lib/core/error/failures.dart